Communism: Associated usage and Communist states

 The hammer and sickle is a common theme of communist symbolism.
 This is an example of a hammer and sickle and red star design from the flag of the Soviet Union.

 In the United States, communism is widely used as a pejorative term as part of a Red Scare, much like socialism, and mainly in reference to authoritarian socialism and Communist states.
-The emergence of the Soviet Union as the world's first nominally Communist state led to the term's widespread association with Marxism–Leninist and the Soviet-type economic planning model.
+The emergence of the Soviet Union as the world's first Communist state led to the term's widespread association with Marxism–Leninist and the Soviet-type economic planning model.
 In his essay "Judging Nazism and Communism", Martin Malia defines a "generic Communism" category as any Communist political party movement led by intellectuals; this umbrella term allows grouping together such different regimes as radical Soviet industrialism and the Khmer Rouge's anti-urbanism.
 According to Alexander Dallin, the idea to group together different countries, such as Afghanistan and Hungary, has no adequate explanation.

 While the term Communist state is used by Western historians, political scientists, and news media to refer to countries ruled by Communist parties, these socialist states themselves did not describe themselves as communist or claim to have achieved communism; they referred to themselves as being a socialist state that is in the process of constructing communism.
 Terms used by Communist states include national-democratic, people's democratic, socialist-oriented, and workers and peasants' states.